Update: Yesterday, the Sketch team announced that one of their most requested feature is available in the beta version of the app.

 This post was first thought at Aug 19, 2016, but never saw the light of day (due to laziness/procrastination/you name it).
-As time passed, I noticed that other people are also talking (and even writing Medium posts) about the behaviour I’ll be talking about.
-So I finally decided to finish editing the draft and publish it.
+As time passed, I noticed that people are talking (and even writing Medium posts) about the behaviour I’ll be talking about.
+So I decided to finish editing the draft and publish it.
 Yay for me 😋…

 It all began with a simple question…

 Not a while ago I encountered a small but tedious problem that bugged me ever since.
 I designed a dashboard interface for one of my clients, and in it was a pretty common ui component; It showed information regarding a specific user with elements such as: avatar image, day of publication and a timestamp.
 It looked something like that:

 As I meddled with the ui, changing the length of the component various times, I was wondering if there was an easier way to change the content, the padding and the length of the entire component without needing to change each element over and over again.

 The resizing feature helped a bit when I needed to change the row length.
 There are many tutorials and posts regarding this amazing feature, like this one or this one that I recommend reading if you haven’t already.

 What I really wanted to achieve was a dynamic text elements that will push each other when their size changes.
 So for example, if I use a plugin like Craft by InVision (or any other plugin that automatically populate data) the user name element will push the date element next to it and so on, as in a real working product.

 While discussing a similar issue with Eran Lahav (a colleague of mine who is also an awesome designer 😀), I was determined than ever to find a solution for the problem.
 I remembered reading an article about the possibility to create dynamic tables with the new resizing feature (introduced in version 39).
 The way Reony Tonneyck did it was using hidden graphic elements that was used for padding the table content.
 This gave me an idea to put a hidden graphic element between two text objects.
 And guess what?